Trequetrum/blog-onesmallstep/content/N-Tuple-Sudoku/index.md

 keywords = "Algorithm, Programming, Sudoku, Puzzle, Solution"
 +++

-# Preamble
+# Sudoku notations

-This blog is to explain an algorithm that gets you some of the way toward solving a Sudoku.
-While I'm sure it's not entirely novel, I've not seen this algorithm explained/explored elsewhere so I will attempt to do so here.

-I do assume the reader understands the rules of Sudoku.
+This blog entry assume the reader understands the rules of Sudoku.

+When filling in a Sudoku, you may think of each cell on the board as being either {%emph()%}filled in{%end%} or {%emph()%}empty{%end%}.
+As puzzles becomes more advanced, it's common for people to add notations or take notes in some way.
+The notations used here describe each cell in a board as all the remaining possibilies for that cell.

+Consider the following board where only a {%emph(c="blue")%}**5**{%end%} in the middle is given.
+You can then notice that the cell's row, column, and box have all had all the {%emph(c="blue")%}**5**{% end %}s removed.
+The rest of the cells can all still have any possibility.

+{{ img(src="board-5.png" alt="Vocab Picture" w=404 h=404) }}

+Because this is not a proper Sudoku, we've annotated everything that we can logically deduce and yet we haven't solved the puzzle.
+For a proper Sudoku, you can keep deducing reasons for removing possibilies from cells until each cell has only a single possibility left.
+Once this is done, the puzzle is solved.

+This blog aims to explain an algorithm for removing possibilites from a Sudoku Puzzle.
+The technique will not solve every proper Sudoku, but it will fully solve most of the puzzles you might find in a sudoku book and can be easily combined with a brute force algorithm to solve the rest.
+If you look up Sudoku solving techniques online, this algorithm is a generalization of the naked and hidden pairs technique, but generalized for tuples of any size.

+We'll discuss the technique, then explore some ways to effeciently implement the technique via bit-masking.

 # Vocabulary

 Talking about Sudoku requires some vocabulary for which we'd better be on the same page (pun intended).

 We'll go through some of that here.

-  * **Board:** A 9x9 (rank-3) Sudoku board is a collection of 81 cells where each cell belongs to exactly 1 row, 1 column, and 1 box.
+  * {%emph()%}**Board:**{%end%} A 9x9 (rank-3) Sudoku board is a collection of 81 cells where each cell belongs to exactly 1 row, 1 column, and 1 box.
-  * **Rank:** A Sudoku of rank n is an n<sup>2</sup>×n<sup>2</sup> square grid, subdivided into n<sup>2</sup> boxes (each of size n×n).
+  * {%emph()%}**Rank:**{%end%} A Sudoku of rank n is an n<sup>2</sup>×n<sup>2</sup> square grid, subdivided into n<sup>2</sup> boxes (each of size n×n).
 There are n<sup>2</sup> options used to fill out the board.
-  * **Option:** can be represented by any symbols, though typically options are the numbers used to fill a Sudoku board.
-On a 9x9 board, they are elements of the set {1,2,3,4,5,6,7,8,9}
+  * {%emph()%}**Option:**{%end%} can be represented by any symbols, though typically options are the numbers used to fill a Sudoku board.
+On a 9x9 board, they are elements of the set `{1,2,3,4,5,6,7,8,9}`
-  * **Index:** The name for a position on the board.
-On a 9x9 board, the set of indices are {0..80}
+  * {%emph()%}**Index:**{%end%} The name for a position on the board.
+On a 9x9 board, the set of indices are `{0..80}`
-  * **Cell:** An index and a set of options.
+  * {%emph()%}**Cell:**{%end%} An index and a set of options.
 The set of options for a given cell is an encoding of all the possible options that a position on a board may eventually take.
-If a cell contains the set {1,4,6,7,8}, that means there are constraints on the board such that any of the other options are invalid.
+If a cell contains the set `{1,4,6,7,8}`, that means there are constraints on the board such that any of the other options are invalid.
 A cell is both a position on a board and a **set** of options.
 For a 9x9 board, the cardinality (number of possible options) of a cell is between 1 and 9 (no empty set).
-  * **Forced/Solved Cell:** A cell whose set of options has a cardinality of 1.
+  * {%emph()%}**Forced/Solved Cell:**{%end%} A cell whose set of options has a cardinality of 1.
-  * **Group:** Predefined collection of cells (row, column, or box).
+  * {%emph()%}**Group:**{%end%} Predefined collection of cells (row, column, or box)
-  * **Row/Col/Box:** Names for the 3 groups of a typical Sudoku board
+    * {%emph()%}**Row/Col/Box:**{%end%} Names for the 3 groups of a typical Sudoku board
-  * **Peers:** cells (specifically indices) that share a group
+    * {%emph()%}**Peers:**{%end%} cells (specifically indices) that share a group

-<br><br>
+Here is an image highlighting some of these terms:

 {{ img(src="full-board-labels.png" alt="Vocab Picture" w=600 h=466) }}